ztomasze/dungeon-jacks/index.md

 ##### Next Encounter

+You can now start the next encounter:

++ Discard any remaining cards from the previous encounter into a dungeon discard pile.
-Now you can draw the next encounter from the dungeon deck.
++ Draw the next encounter from the dungeon deck.

 When you reach the end of the dungeon deck, you might draw a number of red cards (Hearts and Diamonds) with no final monster encounter.
 This represents the secret doors and hidden treasure that your heroes missed along the way.